awslabs/sockeye/tutorials/wmt/README.md

 ![Alignment plot](align.png "Alignment plot")

-Note that the alignment plot shows the subword units instead of tokens.
+Note that the alignment plot shows the subword units instead of tokens, as this is the representation used by Sockeye during translation.
 Additionally you can see the special end-of-sentence symbol `</s>` being added to the target sentence.